Academic Counseling Center

 Located in the heart of the Orem Campus, the Wilson W. Sorensen Student Center represents the center for campus life.
 The Center provides students, faculty, staff, and guests a setting for informal associations, special events, banquet and workshop facilities, social and cultural activities, and the everyday amenities such as food, books, and supplies.
 Services and activities provided by the Student Center include the following:

 Student Computing has been established to provide computing resources and technical support services that enhance the educational experience of the students of UVU.
-These services include: The Open Student Computer Labs, Computer Rental, Campus Kiosks, student account management, print audit, UVlink portal.
+These services include: The Open Student Computer Labs, Campus Kiosks, student account management, print audit, myUVU portal.

 The Open Student Computer Labs are available to all currently registered UVU students on a first-come, first-serve basis.
 No charge is required for the use of the computers.
 Lab Assistants are available to provide support and to help keep the equipment running.
 These labs contain 254 computers and have Internet access and E-mail as well as popular application software to assist students with their class work.